-In contrast to paracentesis, the use of a transjugular intrahepatic portosystemic shunt, which consists of an intrahepatic stent inserted between one hepatic vein and the portal vein by a transjugular approach, is effective in preventing recurrence in patients with refractory ascites.34 Transjugular intrahepatic portosystemic shunting decreases the activity of sodium-retaining mechanisms and improves the renal response to diuretics.35 The main disadvantages of this technique include a high rate of shunt stenosis (up to 75 percent after 6 to 12 months), which can lead to recurrence of ascites; hepatic encephalopathy; a high cost; and lack of availability in some centers.35-37
+hepatic vein and the portal vein by a transjugular approach, is effective in preventing recurrence in patients with refractory ascites.
+Transjugular intrahepatic portosystemic shunting decreases the activity of sodium-retaining mechanisms and improves the renal response to diuretics.
+The main disadvantages of this technique include a high rate of shunt stenosis (up to 75 percent after 6 to 12 terized by progressive oliguria and a rapid increase months), which can lead to recurrence of ascites; in the serum creatinine concentration), and a poor hepatic encephalopathy; a high cost; and lack of

-Although it has been claimed that transjugular intrahepatic portosystemic shunting, as compared with large-volume paracentesis, improves survival in patients with refractory ascites, 38 this finding was not confirmed in two recent, randomized studies.39,40 Therefore, the use of a transjugular intrahepatic portosystemic shunt should not be recommended as the treatment of choice for refractory ascites.
-This method should probably be reserved for patients without severe liver failure or encephalopathy who have loculated fluid that cannot be treated with paracentesis and for those who are unwilling to undergo repeated paracentesis.
-There is no evidence that transjugular intrahepatic portosystemic shunting improves either the likelihood of survival until liver transplantation or the outcome after transplantation.
-The presence of a transjugular intrahepatic portosystemic shunt may increase the technical difficulties of transplantation in some patients, 41,42 although such difficulties are uncommon in experienced centers.
+Although it has been claimed that transjugular with large-volume paracentesis, improves survival in patients with refractory ascites, this finding was not confirmed in two recent, randomized studwilling to undergo repeated paracentesis.
+There is In contrast to paracentesis, the use of a transjug- no evidence that transjugular intrahepatic portosysular intrahepatic portosystemic shunt, which con- temic shunting improves either the likelihood of sists of an intrahepatic stent inserted between one survival until liver transplantation or the outcome after transplantation.
+The presence of a transjugular intrahepatic portosystemic shunt may increase the technical difficulties of transplantation in some patients, although such difficulties are uncommon in experienced centers.